Making Mortgages Your New Niche

 Farmers State Bank identified a core need for a strong mortgage lender in Northwest Missouri and made the strategic decision to fill that need.
 In the mid-to-late 1990s, Farmers State Bank became more highly invested in mortgage lending and, in 2006, formed a mortgage company as a division of the bank.
 At that time, the bank began using the FHLB Des Moines Mortgage Partnership Finance (MPF) program and now participates in both Traditional and Xtra.
 Kohlstaedt stated that the MPF program is a large part of Farmers State Bank's long-term strategic plan.
 “The bank has relied heavily on MPF for fixed-rate mortgage originations as the program helps mitigate interest rate risk and better manage credit risk.”
 As a community lender, it is also important to have the ability to retain servicing on mortgage loans in order to maintain long-term customer relationships.
 The MPF program allows Farmers State Bank to give their customers peace of mind that their loan will not be sold or serviced outside of the local area.
 Additionally, it provides the bank with the opportunity to cross-sell other products, including retail and loan, to its mortgage customers.

-Farmers State Bank has originated over 4,500 mortgage loans worth more than $500 million with 85-90 percent of fixed-rate mortgage loans originated through MPF.
+Farmers State Bank has originated just under 5,400 mortgage loans worth more than $625 million with 85-90 percent of fixed-rate mortgage loans originated through MPF.
 Using the MPF program as a key piece of the bank's mortgage strategy has benefited Farmers State Bank.
 “The MPF program gives us the ability to offer long-term, fixed-rate products without having to address the related funding risk,” said Kohlstaedt.
 “It also allows some flexibility on characteristics specific to rural areas that traditional conforming programs do not facilitate.”
 With MPF, Farmers State Bank has access to products for the bank's customers base that would not be available without the program.
+“We take pride in knowing our customers and our market and certainly feel that the MPF product allowed us to provide a product and service to these customers while still putting a quality asset on the books.
+The performance of our portfolio has proven this out over time.”

 Kohlstaedt says that Farmers State Bank will continue to rely on the MPF program for fixed-rate mortgage originations.
 “The investment in mortgage lending and access to competitive mortgage products in rural areas has been a benefit to existing residents as well as potential outside investors.
 We are able to offer our suite of mortgage products because of our participation in MPF.”
 “The MPF program will continue to be a large part of our long-term strategic plan and primary tool for secondary market originations,” commented Kohlstaedt.